DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-05-04-user-needs.md

 ---

-As the TRA service owner,
+As the TRA service owner
 I need to investigate who has accessed or tried to access a TRN record so that I can adequately investigate and respond to concerns from data subjects